aclel/deco3801/README.md

 Before the web app can be run, it needs to be built.
 Make sure you have installed the dependencies, and the follow these instructions.

  1. Copy `web_app/env.js` to `web_app/app/env.js`.
 This file contains environment variables for the web app.
+Feel free to edit these.
  2. Install dependencies by running `npm install` followed by `bower install` from the *web_app* directory.
  3. Build the javascript files by running `gulp build` from the *web_app* directory.